Harry Hughes

-Harry Roe Hughes (November 13, 1926 – March 13, 2019) was an American politician from the Democratic Party who served as the 57th Governor of Maryland from 1979 to 1987.
+Harry Roe Hughes (November 13, 1926 – March 13, 2019) was an American politician from Maryland.
+A member of the Democratic Party, he served as a member of the Maryland House of Delegates from 1955 to 1959, a member of the Maryland Senate from 1959 to 1970, and the 57th governor of Maryland from 1979 to 1987.

 Early life and family

 Hughes was born in Easton, Maryland, the son of Helen (Roe) and Jonathan Longfellow Hughes.
 Hughes attended Caroline County, Maryland, public schools before attending the Mercersburg Academy in Mercersburg, Pennsylvania.
-After school, Hughes served in the U.S. Naval Air Corps during the Second World War.
+After school, Hughes served in the U.S. Naval Air Corps during the World War II.

 After the War, Hughes continued his education by attending Mount Saint Mary's University and the University of Maryland, from which he graduated in 1949.
 At Maryland he was a member of the Alpha Psi chapter of the Theta Chi social fraternity.
-He received his Juris Doctor degree from The George Washington University Law School in 1952 and was admitted to the Maryland Bar the same year.
+He received his Juris Doctor degree from The George Washington University Law School in 1952 and was admitted to the Maryland bar the same year.
 Hughes married his wife, Patricia Donoho Hughes, on June 30, 1951.
 They have two daughters, Ann and Elizabeth.
-Patricia Hughes died on January 20, 2010, in Denton at the age of 79.
+Patricia Hughes died on January 20, 2010, in Denton, Maryland at the age of 79.

 Prior to his election as governor, Hughes was an attorney and one-time professional baseball player in the Eastern Shore League.
 From 1966 to 1970, Hughes was the chairman of Maryland Democratic State Central Committee.